top of page

 IPA:

-An individual who has abandoned or renounced their previous allegiance, loyalty, or support to a group, organization, country, or cause.
+Defector means an individual who has abandoned or renounced their previous allegiance, loyalty, or support to a group, organization, country, or cause.

 "The intelligence agency recruited the defector as a double agent."

-Detailed meaning of defector
+Detailed Meaning of Defector

 A defector is someone who has made the conscious decision to separate themselves from a previous affiliation and join or align with a different group or cause.
 This act often involves a public or formal announcement of disavowal, denouncing their previous association.
 Defectors can emerge in various contexts, such as politics, military, espionage, or even religious groups, where they choose to abandon their previous beliefs, loyalties, or obligations.
 Defectors may be driven by a variety of factors, including ideological differences, dissatisfaction with the current state of affairs, personal motives, or a desire for change.
 Their decision to defect is often viewed with skepticism or mistrust by the group they leave behind and can carry significant consequences for their personal and professional life.
 Defectors can play a crucial role in providing insight, intelligence, or testimonies that shed light on the inner workings or misconduct of the group they defected from.